1954 Bavarian state election: Auerbach Affair

 Auerbach eventually lodged a complaint to the state Justice Ministry in December 1950 that residency permits were being counterfeited for money, which blocked the way of actual claimants from receiving funds.
-Justice Minister Josef Müller however, turned this on its head and blamed Auerbach for such behaviors.
+Justice Minister Josef Müller however, turned that on its head and blamed Auerbach for such behaviour.
 On 27 January 1951, the Bavarian police occupied the state reparations office in Munich in search of evidence of fraud and mishandling on the part of Auerbach.
-While his methods (which included state-backed loans secured by Nazi property) were unorthodox, they weren't illegal, and there was no evidence of him personally enriching himself.
-However after a 17-month investigation, a four-month trial was launched (with several figures on the government's side being ex-Nazis, including the judge, Josef Mulzer, who had been on the Supreme Military Court for the Third Reich), which found him guilty and sentenced for two and a half years in prison.
-In the proceedings it was also discovered he falsely claimed the title of doctor, and had been a member of the Sicherheitsdienst.
+While his methods (which included state-backed loans secured by Nazi property) were unorthodox, they were legal, and there was no evidence of him personally enriching himself.
+However, after a 17-month investigation, a four-month trial was launched (with several figures on the government's side being ex-Nazis, including the judge, Josef Mulzer, who had been on the Supreme Military Court for the Third Reich), which found him guilty and sentenced for two and a half years in prison.
+In the proceedings, it was also discovered that he had falsely claimed the title of doctor and been a member of the Sicherheitsdienst.
 Auerbach took his own life in prison on 14 August 1952.